andortizg/RoMCaT/README.md

 # RoMCaT

-## This PCB version is not yet tested!
+## WARNING: This PCB version is not yet tested!

 MSX Rom cartridge for roms up to 64KB